 Christian received his PhD from the University of Pennsylvania’s Annenberg School for Communication, with a certificate in cinema studies.
 He received his bachelors degree from the University of Michigan in American Culture.
 He lives in Chicago.

-For press/media inquiries, you can contact him here.
+For press and speaking inquiries, you can contact him here.

 Find more information, click on the subpages above.